twotwentyseven/handbook/where-we-work.md

 When you're in the office, please keep the following in mind:

 - Dress sensibly: We have clients in the office and it's nice to look nice.
 For most of us, it's a smart casual affair.
+If you're unsure, just ask another member of the team.
 - Bring in some headphones: Others know you're focusing when you have both headphones plugged in.
 - Clean up after yourself: Don't leave it for later.
 Clean up right away.
 If you do a really good job, Poppy will bestow upon you an award
 - It's a shared space: So keep it nice for everyone else and don't be the person we need to talk with.